hardhats/vista-install-docs/New/InstallGTM.rst

     /tmp/tmp$ cd
     /tmp/tmp$</code></div>

-GT.M is now installed and operational.

-At this point, you are ready to continue to `Install VistA on GT.M/YottaDB
+GT.M is now installed and operational and you are ready to continue to `Install VistA on GT.M/YottaDB <./InstallVistAOnGTM.html>`_.
-<./InstallVistAOnGTM.html>`_.